“BEST BARS IN SF RIGHT NOW” – THRILLIST

 “THE BEST ROOFTOP BARS IN THE U.S.” – CONDÉ NAST TRAVELER

 It’s a S.F. oddity that rooftop bar-lounges are as few and far between as a ripping-hot summer’s day.
 (Better yet, one that’s weather-friendly and surrounded by endless views.)
 So when elevator doors open 120 feet above Market Street, you’ve entered the rooftop bar and lounge San Francisco has been waiting for.
 Here, the energetic chic of a European terrace meets the laid-back vibes of “California cool.”
-Now serving an all-day menu from Executive Chef Jason Fox with new daytime cocktails created by partners, BVHospitality (Bon Vivants, Trick Dog) featuring the vibrant flavors, original combinations, and unique bitters and syrups for which the duo is known.
+BVHospitality (Bon Vivants, Trick Dog) features the vibrant flavors, original combinations, and unique bitters and syrups for which the duo is known.

 Charmaines indoor rooftop